karttur/speclib-db/_posts/2024/2024-01-16-speclib_scans-db.markdown

 ## Introduction

-In the xSpectre database the actual spectral (or probe) measurements are stored in the schema **scan**.
-This post contains the general design of the schema **scan** for the spectral library and processing system postgreSQL database.
+In the xSpectre database the actual spectral (or probe) measurements are stored in the schema **scans**.
+This post contains the general design of the schema **scans** for the spectral library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

-## Purpose of the scan schema
+## Purpose of the scans schema

-The purpose of the **scan** schema is to store recordings from a [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer linked to a sample and a campaign.
+The purpose of the **scans** schema is to store recordings from a [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer linked to a sample and a campaign.
 Each scan, regardless of the sensor or probe, is registered as a signal mean and signal standard deviation (std).

-To keep track of the sample, campaign and individual instrument set-up for each scan, the **scan** schema is linked to uuid's in the schemas **spectrometers**, **probes** and **samples**.
+To keep track of the sample, campaign and individual instrument set-up for each scan, the **scans** schema is linked to uuid's in the schemas **spectrometers**, **probes** and **samples**.

-The definition and registration of a sample resides in the **samples** schema, but any _subsampling_ (e.g. repeated measurements of different parts or slices of a sample) or different sample _preparations_ (e.g. drying, sieving, chemical preservation, homogenisation etc) are registered in the **scan** schema.
+The definition and registration of a sample resides in the **samples** schema, but any _subsampling_ (e.g. repeated measurements of different parts or slices of a sample) or different sample _preparations_ (e.g. drying, sieving, chemical preservation, homogenisation etc) are registered in the **scans** schema.
 In addition also the _mode_ (arbitrarily defined) can be stated for any additional sample or instrument alteration (by default it is not used and left empty).

 The [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) can be used for applying 4 different spectroscopy methods: